aerospike/aerospike-graph/misc/distributed-bulkload-example/GCP/GCP-Bulkload.md

 and place the bulk loader JAR in your bucket directory bucket-files/jars`

-5. Configure properties file
+5. Configure Your Properties File
 Edit the properties file in `bucket-files/configs/bulk-loader.properties` editing the values to your bucket names and cluster IP

-6. Upload files to GCP
+6. Upload Files to GCP
 Now upload the files to the bucket using
 ```shell
     gsutil cp -r ./bucket-files/* gs://<name-of-bucket>
 ```

-7. Edit the variables script
+7. Edit the Variables Script
 Now edit the `set_variables.sh` script and change values of the variables There are explanatory comments in it to help.

-8. Create dataproc cluster and submit the bulkload
+8. Create Dataproc Cluster and Submit the Bulkload
 Now to create a dataproc cluster and submit the bulkload job run
 ```shell
     ./bulkload.sh